 Though he only picked up a camera six years ago, Indonesian photographer Demas Rusli has quickly developed the skills to take stunning imagery.
 His drone photography offers a particularly artistic look at the landscape of Australia, where Rusli is based.
-Squeezing in time outside of his full-time job as an architect, Rusli travels in and around Sydney and uses a DJI Phantom 4 Pro to capture breathtaking views.
+Squeezing in time outside of his full-time job as a designer, Rusli travels in and around Sydney and uses a DJI Phantom 4 Pro to capture breathtaking views.

-Rusli was first inspired to pick up a camera after helping his cousin, who is a professional photographer, with a photo shoot.
+Rusli was first inspired to pick up a camera after helping his cousin, who is a professional photographer, with a photoshoot.
 Inspired by the interaction he saw between his cousin and the clients, he bought his first DSLR a week later.
 He also got an Instagram account and began posting his work.
 The interaction and feedback he received pushed him to keep going, and now he has over 100,000 followers.

 While we see a lot of drone photos, Rusli's stand out from the crowd for their crisp compositions and his ability to capture that unknown patterns that make up our world.